Spectral Clustering with Variance Information for Group Structure Estimation in Panel Data: Numerical experiments

 \subsubsection{Quantile regression individual--specific intercepts and grouping on slopes}

 Recall the model specification in Example~\ref{ex:qrslope}: $ q_{it}(\tau) = \alpha_i(\tau) + \vecx_{it}^\top\vecb_i(\tau) = \vecz_{it}^\top\vecg_i(\tau)\,. $ This setting was also considered in~\cite{zhang2019} and we will compare the performance of the proposed method with theirs.
-We also present results for the proposed spectral clustering scheme with identity sample variance ($\op{Spectral}^\circ$), as well as naive $k$-means clustering based only on the estimators of coefficients ($k$-$\op{means}^\circ$).
-The precise form of the dissimilarity matrix $\hat V$ employed in spectral clustering is as described in Section~\ref{sec:qrslope}.
+Simulations are done in the \textbf{quantreg} package in R. Covariance estimates are computed using the function \texttt{summary.rq()} with option \texttt{se="nid"} and default bandwidth choice \texttt{hs=true}.

-We consider two models.
+We consider three models.
 Model 1 corresponds to Model 3 from~\cite{zhang2019}.

 \textbf{Model 1:}

 where

 Set